barnscott/newworkspaceshortcut-barnix.io/README.md

 This is useful, for example, if you have 3 populated workspaces, but you want to move a window that is on workspace-1 to a new and empty workspace to the right of workspace-1.

 While vanilla Gnome provides mouse functionalty for this task, a keyboard shortcut is not available.

+Additionally, there are  shortcuts to move Workspace left and right.
+Sometimes this is handy too!
+This second feature was an afterthought since I saw the reorder workspace method in the documentation for gjs.

 ## Backstory